PercussiveElbow/PercussiveElbow.github.io/_posts/2017-05-04-SickOS_Writeup.markdown

 Checking wolfcm and source, then tried /admin/ for login.
 ![Wolf cms screenshot]({{ site.url }}/assets/sickos/sickos11/wolfcms.PNG)

-Tried common combinations. admin/admin works.
+Tried common combinations. admin/admin works, no bruteforce needed.
 ![Wolf cms screenshot]({{ site.url }}/assets/sickos/sickos11/wolfcmsadmin.PNG)

 I generate a php reverse shell in msfvenom, then upload it using the file upload option within wolfcms.
-Netcat doesn't seem to work correctly.
+Netcat doesn't seem to catch the reverse shell correctly however.
 ![reverse shell screenshot]({{ site.url }}/assets/sickos/sickos11/reverseshell.png)

-I load up reverse tcp in metasploit instead and reload the page, it connects, I've got a meterpreter shell.
+I load up reverse tcp in metasploit instead and reload the page, it connects, I've got a working meterpreter shell now.
 ![meterpreter screenshot]({{ site.url }}/assets/sickos/sickos11/meterpreter.PNG)

 Finding some accounts in /etc/passwd
 ![etcpasswd screenshot]({{ site.url }}/assets/sickos/sickos11/etcpasswd.PNG)

-Finding some credentials in config.php
+I search around the box for anything interesting and find some credentials in config.php.
+I was going to attempt to look for the mysql service but I thought I'd try SSHing with those credentials.
 ![configphp screenshot]({{ site.url }}/assets/sickos/sickos11/configphp.PNG)

-Trying some of the accounts from earlier with the password found in configphp.
+Trying some of the accounts from earlier with the password found in config.php.
 SSHing with sickos account works.
 ![SSH screenshot]({{ site.url }}/assets/sickos/sickos11/ssh.PNG)

 I sudo su, it works, checking /root/